 Similarly to Western Union, MoneyGram is a favourite tool of scammers in loosely regulated jurisdictions, so you should be wary of who you may be sending money to if they are not personally known to you.
 Given all of this, you may want to reconsider using Moneygram at all.
 We have strong reservations about using Western Union for similar reasons, so it only makes sense to have the same reservations when considering MoneyGram.

-In July 2015, CasinoListings received a threatening email from an anonymous member of the "MoneyGram Legal Department" that displayed an alarming lack of understanding of trademark law.
-The basis of the threat was the ridiculous assertion that this page somehow violates MoneyGram's trademarks and it demanded that we remove this page and any other that mentioned MoneyGram from this site.
+In July 2015, and again in November 2017, CasinoListings received threatening emails from an anonymous member of the "MoneyGram Legal Department" that displayed an alarming lack of understanding of the law.
+The basis of the threats was the ridiculous assertion that this page somehow violates MoneyGram's trademarks and intellectual property rights.
+They demanded that we remove this page and any other that mentioned MoneyGram from this site.
 Clearly MoneyGram is engaged in a process of attempting to rewrite history to hide the fact that it has been used to process transactions related to online gambling in the past.
 It stated that the use of its services for transactions related to online gambling are against its terms of service.
 So take the tip people: don't use MoneyGram to withdraw from your favourite casino.
 Frankly given the high fees, its 2012 admission of negligence that allowed fraud to flourish, and ongoing reputation as a tool for scammers, we recommend that you don't use MoneyGram at all.